Why I Am a Separatist

 Why I Am a Separatist is a political essay by Marcel Chaput, a militant for the independence of Quebec from Canada.
-It was published in French in 1961 and in English translation in 1962.
+It was published in French in 1961 and translated into English in 1962.

 Context

 On September 10, 1960, some 20 people founded the Rassemblement pour l'indépendance nationale (RIN) at the Auberge Le Châtelet of Morin Heights, in the Laurentides region of Quebec.
 André D'Allemagne was elected president and Marcel Chaput vice president of the new organization.
 The lectures Chaput gave on the subject of independence as part of the public meetings organized by the RIN placed him in the media spotlight.
 Contributing to his notoriety was the controversy aroused by the contrast between his political positions and his status as a federal public servant who had sworn an oath of allegiance to the Queen of Canada.

 On September 18, 1961, he launched the political essay Pourquoi je suis séparatiste at the Cercle universitaire de Montréal.
 His book was published by Jacques Hébert of Éditions du Jour.
 It was translated to English as Why I Am a Separatist some months later and published by Ryerson Press.